MyBord/mybord-client/docs/projectManagement.md

   * have session be remembered by user
   * add email verification
   * when clicking about in login page, it does not scroll down
-  * add validation to check if username or email address is already taken
   * handle when logging in with email or username for same input
-  * add confirm password

   * add gdpr
   * add titles 'under construction' to other pages